pachterlab/kallisto/manual.md

 -o, --output-dir=STRING       Directory to write output to

 Optional arguments:
-    --single                  Quantify single-end reads
-    --bias                    Perform sequence based bias correction -l, --fragment-length=DOUBLE  Estimated average fragment length
+    --bias                    Perform sequence based bias correction -b, --bootstrap-samples=INT   Number of bootstrap samples (default: 0) --seed=INT                Seed for the bootstrap sampling (default: 42) --plaintext               Output plaintext instead of HDF5
-                              (default: value is estimated from the input data) --pseudobam               Output pseudoalignments in SAM format to stdout -b, --bootstrap-samples=INT   Number of bootstrap samples (default: 0) -t, --threads=INT             Number of threads to use for bootstraping (default: 1) --seed=INT                Seed for the bootstrap sampling (default: 42) --plaintext               Output plaintext instead of HDF5
+    --single                  Quantify single-end reads -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (default: value is estimated from the input data) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout
 ~~~

 __kallisto__ can process either single-end or paired-end reads.
 The default running mode is paired-end and requires an even number of FASTQ files represented as pairs, e.g.